python/typeshed/README.rst

 PEP 484: Type Hints
 ===================

-This is a work-in-progress repository for the draft of the Type Hinting PEP for Python 3.5.
-An explanation of the theory behind type hinting can be found in https://www.python.org/dev/peps/pep-0483/.
+This GitHub repo us used for drafting PEP 484: Type Hints, slated for inclusion in Python 3.5.

 Authors
 -------